 The CDC’s Interim Playbook outlines the strategy for efficiently delivering and administering a COVID-19 vaccine to the public.
 According to the playbook, vaccination will start gradually among health workers, essential workers, and vulnerable groups before ramping up widespread distribution for the general public.

-In summary, the claim that a COVID-19 vaccine will be available “in weeks” for the general public is extremely unlikely, and contradicts statements from public health officials and pharmaceutical company representatives.
-Widespread COVID-19 vaccination is not expected before mid-2021, as it requires large-scale production of the vaccine to ensure sufficient doses for the public.
-The claim that a COVID-19 vaccine will be mandatory for the general population is unsupported.
+In summary, the claim that a COVID-19 vaccine will be available “in weeks” for the general public is extremely unlikely, and contradicts estimates from scientists, public health officials, and vaccine manufacturers provided at the time the claim was made.
+This is because widespread COVID-19 vaccination requires large-scale production of the vaccine to ensure sufficient doses for the public.
+The claim that a COVID-19 vaccine will be mandatory for the general population is currently unsupported.

 This article from National Geographic summarizes all COVID-19 vaccine candidates that have reached Phase 3 and explains how they work.